 An example of the differing fortunes of two main UK asset classes - equities and long-dated government bonds (gilts) - is shown in the graph below.
 In most years, both asset classes have moved in much the same direction, if not to the same degree, but there have been notable exceptions.
 This was particularly the case in 2020, when the Covid-19 pandemic prompted a rise in government bond values while shares fell sharply.
 However, in 2021 the picture was reversed, with equities showing strong performance and gilts, hit by rising inflation, producing a loss over the year.
 In 2022 bonds again suffered in the wake of inflation, while UK share values were just about flat over the year.
+In 2023, share and bond values were both in positive territory over the year, despite some invear turbulence.

 The process of matching asset allocation to your risk profile and investment goals is now one that can rely on computing power.
 This allows a portfolio to be constructed that takes account of historic performance relationships or correlations between asset classes.
 As the graph above shows, gilts and equities often move in the opposite direction - a negative correlation.
 Therefore, a 50/50 combination of equities and gilts frequently produces more stable returns than either class alone.
-In the five years to the end of 2022, the 50/50 mix provided a return closer to that of equities than long-dated gilts with lower volatility than either of the two classes.
+In the five years to the end of 2023, the 50/50 mix provided a return closer to that of equities than long-dated gilts with much lower volatility than gilts and similar volatility to equities.
+Unusually, for the five-year period, gilts were the more volatile.